NVlabs/PAMTRI/MultiTaskNet/README.md

 # Multi-Task Network for Vehicle Re-Identification

-This directory contains the official PyTorch implementation of the multi-task network of ["PAMTRI: Pose-Aware Multi-Task Learning for Vehicle Re-Identification Using Highly Randomized Synthetic Data", ICCV 2019](http://openaccess.thecvf.com/content_ICCV_2019/html/Tang_PAMTRI_Pose-Aware_Multi-Task_Learning_for_Vehicle_Re-Identification_Using_Highly_Randomized_ICCV_2019_paper.html).
+This directory contains the official PyTorch implementation of the multi-task network of [*PAMTRI: Pose-Aware Multi-Task Learning for Vehicle Re-Identification Using Highly Randomized Synthetic Data*](http://openaccess.thecvf.com/content_ICCV_2019/html/Tang_PAMTRI_Pose-Aware_Multi-Task_Learning_for_Vehicle_Re-Identification_Using_Highly_Randomized_ICCV_2019_paper.html), ICCV 2019.

 Features:
 - multi-task learning for joint re-identification and attribute classification